rencheckyoself/self-balancing-robot/README.md

 This file will symbolically assemble and solve the Euler-Lagrange equations for the equations of motion that characterize a two wheeled, self balancing robot.
 This will generate a set of pickle files that are used to transfer the equations to the ROS simulation.
 This file takes about **30 min to fully run** due to the amount of symbols being processed, but your mileage may vary.
 If you would like to see the solutions, run the `print_solutions.py` file.

 See the derivations pdf in the documentation folder for more information on the system setup.

-2) Simulate the robot using ROS
+2) Simulate the robot by launching `self_balance.launch`.

 Requires: ROS Melodic

-To run the simulation, use the launch file `self_balance.launch` This will launch the simulation using the default settings used to for the design files in this repo.
-If you would like to customize the simulation to your own parameters.
-Modify the `robot_params.yaml` file with your own parameters to simulate a different robot configuration.
+This will launch the simulation using the default settings used to for the design files in this repo.

+If you would like to customize the simulation to your own parameters modify the `robot_params.yaml` file with to simulate a different robot configuration.
 To modify the controller gains, change the values in the `controller_param.yaml` file.
+To use your own mesh, save an STL for your wheel and an STL for the robot body assembly and place them in the `meshes` directory.
+Either call your files the same name or update the file names inside of `balance_bot.urdf.xacro` to match your files.

 The simulation controller follows this flowchart:
 ![ControlScheme](documentation/control_scheme.png)

 3) Use the information from the simulation to select motors and refine the design

 ![WiringDiagram](documentation/wiring_diagram.png)